MinnaFathima/MinnaFathima/README.md

 # Minna Fathima | MTech Integrated - Software Engineering

-# 👋 Hey there, I'm Minna!
+# Vellore Institute of Technology, Chennai (2021-2026)

 💡 Passionate about exploring new technologies and building impactful projects